Everyone is welcome in our Hospice whatever their belief or faith perspective.

-The Chaplaincy offers a weekly session on a Wednesday evening in the Hospice In-Patient Unit between 6.30pm-7pm.
+The Chaplaincy offers a weekly session on a Wednesday afternoon in the Hospice In-Patient Unit at at 3pm.
 The various sessions include either an opportunity to listen to music, an informal service, or a time of led meditation.
 Everyone is welcome!

 Who we are

-The Chaplaincy Team is made up of a Lay Chaplain, an Assistant Chaplain, two Locum Chaplains and Chaplaincy volunteers together with access to chaplaincy contacts for all the major faiths.
+The Chaplaincy Team is made up of a Chaplain and an Assistant Chaplain together with access to chaplaincy contacts for all the major faiths.
 We seek to respect and honour each individual’s race, religion, creed, gender, sexual orientation and culture and hope to support you in the best way for you.
 You don’t have to have a religious faith to talk to a Chaplain!

 You are very welcome to have your own minister or community faith leader visit you during your stay in our In-Patient Unit.